MichealVey1st/MichealVey1st/README.md

 * And lots more!

 ## Why CS?
 CS has always been a part of my life and I've grown to like it a lot!
 There's still tons for me to learn and try.
-Looking forward to many new ~~bugs~~ *FEATURES*
+Looking forward to many new ~~bugs~~ *FEATURES*!